-- 146. The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 147.
+- 128. The water main in condition 2 above has been designed for construction by the developer of the property to the south of this property and should that be constructed first, the developer shall pay the required front footage charges in lieu of design and construction of the main. - 129.
+The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 130.
 Installation of private fire line services may be required per Riverside County Fire Department Standards.
-Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 148.
+Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 131.
 The developer must submit hydraulic calculations to the District indicating the availability of the required fire flows as determined by the Riverside County Fire Department.
-These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 149.
-The developer shall comply with all District standards, specifications and conditions, final approval of all design plans shall be by the District Engineer or his/her designee, and the District's General Manager. - 150.
-The developer shall provide signed plumbing plans with fixture units for District review of meter and service size. - 151.
-MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 152.
+These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 132.
+The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District's General Manager. - 133.
+The developer shall provide plumbing plans with fixture units for District review of meter and service size. - 134.
+MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 135.
 The developer is required to apply for water service and submit payment of District fees, charges, and deposits.
 The water meter and connection fees will be based on the actual meter sizes and quantities shown on the approved plans.
 All fees are subject to change based on the time of application for services from the District.